-- The Library will maintain a Facebook page, and keep it updated with pertinent information. - Upcoming events will be posted to the Facebook page, as well as information that would be useful to followers such as library services, closings, photos, and event outcomes. - The Library will claim its Google+ page and regularly monitor it.
+- The Library will maintain a Facebook page and other social media, and keep it updated with pertinent information. - Upcoming events will be posted to social media, as well as information that would be useful to followers such as library services, closings, photos, programming, and event outcomes. - The Library will maintain its Google Business page and regularly monitor it along with any other pages deemed important. - The Library will have a YouTube Page or other social media for online programming, meetings, or events, and regularly monitor it.